Good versus Bad pixels

 2,500,000 Blue sensors

 Why?
-Most digital cameras use a "Bayer filter arrangement" on the image sensor, build like this (the color shows to what color the area is sensitive):
+Because most digital cameras have a "Bayer filter arrangement" in front of the image sensor, arranged like the picture below (the colors show to what color the area is sensitive):

-To get higher quality pixels, each MegaPixel sold to us should only produce 0.25 RGB MegaPixels, so that for every RGB pixel, there is at least 1 sensor for each color.
+Each Bayer-MegaPixel sold to us, should produce only 0.25 MegaPixels, so that for every RGB pixel, there is at least 1 sensor for each color.

 Now go out and shoot some cool photos!